Nomercyme/energy_hackathon/README.md

 ## Prerequisites

 Make sure you have `uv` installed.
-If not, you can install it using the following command:
+If not, you can install it using the following command in the terminal:

 ```bash
 pip install uv